enioka-Haute-Couture/enioka_scan/docs/api/scanner_provider.md

 In most cases, users will not need to interact with a provider directly, but adding compatibility to more devices will require adding a new provider.

+This page regroups all provider-related interfaces and helper classes.

 ## The `ScannerProvider` interface

 The core methods of a provider common between, all types of devices.